-A blocked drain in or around the home is something that can not only cause damage to your home; it can be a really smelly problem as well.
-If you can keep your drains functioning properly and with little problems, you’ll find that blockages and other issues rarely arise.
+Lately we’ve had some messages asking for tips to help keep your drains clear and prevent blockages.
+As I’m sure you’re all aware that a blocked drain in or around the home is something that can not only cause damage to your home; it can be a really smelly problem as well.
+So if you can keep your drains functioning properly with a bit of TLC, you’ll find that blockages and other issues rarely arise.

 Prevention is usually far more effective than cure, and with these helpful tips and tricks you’ll find it far easier to keep your drains running smoothly.

 1. Something as simple as Hot water, is just as effective.

 To maintain your indoor drains, one of the easiest ways to keep them clear and free from blockages is to pour boiling water down them on a regular basis.
 A kettle full of boiling water once a week can be a substantial help in removing build ups of fats, oil and grease and preventing blocked drains.